nablang/nablang/doc/spellbreak/parser-syntax.md

 [design NOTE] Looking ahead regexp is not allowed, but we can use regexp lookahead in lexer to generate distinguished tokens.

+[TODO] since we have tokens that can distinguish things, remove lookahead?

 ### Left recursion

 There are several left recursion extension proposals for PEG, for example, this one: